HorizonRDK/tros_en/docs/boxs/detection/mobilenet.md

 3. Horizon RDK has installed a MIPI or USB camera.
 If there is no camera available, the algorithm can be experienced by local JPEG/PNG images or MP4, H.264, and H.265 videos offline.

 4. Confirm that the PC can access the Horizon RDK through the network.

-### X86

-1. The X86 environment has been configured with the Ubuntu 20.04 system image.

-2. The X86 environment system has successfully installed tros.b.

 ## Usage